Ys-sudo/gatsby-openai-firebase-starter/README.md

-## The awesome alien technology now in your hands.
-Go make your own AI powered database with the Open AI node.js API.
+The awesome alien technology now in your hands.
+Make your own AI powered database website with the OpenAI node.js API.
 Authentication with firebase provided, publishing options, access restriction.
-Setup ready for production apps aiming to bring top - edge technologies together.
+Setup ready for production apps aiming to bring top - edge technologies together now with artificial intelligence.

 Public repository for the Open AI Q&A project.
 A public collection of questions asked by authorised members and answers provided by the text-davinci-003 model - developed and maintained by the OpenAI organization.
 Built with gatsby.js, openai-node, firebase, mui.